rust-lang/rust-wiki-backup/Doc-language-FAQ.md

 * Mechanically, it simplifies the inference algorithm; inference only requires looking at one function at a time.
 * The same simplification goes double for human readers.
 A reader does not need an IDE running an inference algorithm across an entire crate to be able to guess at a function's argument types; it's always explicit and nearby.
 * Parameters in Rust can be passed by reference or by value.
 We can't automatically infer which one the programmer means.

+### Will Rust implement automatic semicolon insertion, like in Go?

+For simplicity, we do not plan to do so.
+Implementing automatic semicolon insertion for Rust would be tricky because the absence of a trailing semicolon means "return a value".